Chandu5699/backend_services/README.md

-# MAI Deploy: Learn to deploy AI Applications to Vercel with FastAPI
+# Learn to deploy AI Applications to Vercel with FastAPI

 This guide helps you deploy a FastAPI application with AI-powered functionality to **Vercel**.